 only) he/she must meet the following criteria: be enrolled full time and reside in

-campus housing unless, before the first day of classes, married, the custodial
+campus housing unless, before the first day of the semester's classes, or they are

 - Student's acceptance of a particular type of aid, such as a scholarship, authorizes

 the Office of Financial Assistance to release information that may be requested by

 - Student understands that his/her financial aid may be impacted if he/she withdraws

 from Central Methodist University after receiving financial aid, but before the end